leeskelvin/upsilon/README.md

 Folder containing basic files required to set up a new computer.
 Sets up bash, R, screen, nautilus, Dropbox, Chrome, GALFIT, IMFIT and many more.

+The script has been split into two parts: setup and install.
+The former performs basic file linking (mostly bash), whilst the latter installs several useful pieces of software.
+The former is usually all that's required for a remote server, whilst both are recommended for a full desktop setup.

-On cloning upsilon repository, execute ./setup.sh to begin setup process.
-Warning: this will take some time on a fresh machine.
+On cloning upsilon repository, execute ./setup.sh to begin setup process and ./install.sh to begin the install process (Warning: this will take some time on a fresh machine).

 ## getbib